prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 **Additional `cookieSet` details**
 We recommend that users leave `cookieSet` enabled since it's essential for server-to-server header bidding that we have a persistent cookie for improved cookie match rates.
 If set to `false`:
 &bull; Prebid.js will not overwrite all links on page to redirect through a persistent cookie URL
 &bull; Prebid.js will not display a footer message on Safari indicating that cookies will be placed on browsers that block 3rd party cookies
+Please also note - certain vendors may opt to use the cookieSet feature by default.
+If you wish to disable the cookieSet feature but use the rest of the vendor's settings, please use the override method described above to set cookieSet to `false`.

 <a name="prebid-server-video-openrtb" />